LexDarcoz/FolioControl_Android/README.md

 ### Unit Tests

 - **ViewModels**: Ensure correct behavior of viewmodels by testing their logic.
-- **Room Database Operations**: Verify proper functioning of database-related operations.

 ### UI Tests

 - **User Flow**: Confirm that the user interface responds correctly to user interactions.
-- **Download Functionality**: Test the download functionality using a mock server.

 ## License